alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 upmarket and specialising until extinction.
 He calls it pivot or persevere milestones.
-The basic idea is that at the end of each iteration through his build-measure-learn feedback loop, a startup has to decide whether it is going ot persevere with current vision/strategy or pivot to something new and different.
-So he's putting this stark choice at the centre of the picture for a startup, because the lesson from business history which Christensen uncovered is that pivoting is almost always overlooked by established incumbents in a market before going bust.
+The basic idea is that at the end of each iteration through his build-measure-learn feedback loop, a startup has to decide whether it is going to persevere with current vision/strategy or pivot to something new and different.
+So he's putting this stark choice at the centre of the picture for a startup, because the lesson from business history, which Christensen uncovered, is that pivoting is almost always overlooked by established incumbents in a market before going bust.
 Pivoting, as Ries articulates in the book, is a very difficult thing to pull off initially for all sorts of cultural and